What you'll learn:

-How to use a binary code translator and what is binary.
+How to use a binary code translator with our binary alphabet printout and what is binary.

 This is a super silly and geeky way to write secret love letters!
 And in a snap, you’ll learn how to write in binary and how to read binary code!